lucasmc64/bikcraft/README.md

 * (Optional) [Yarn](https://yarnpkg.com/).
 * [VSCode](https://code.visualstudio.com/) and the extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-## :mag: Installing dependencies
+### :mag: Installing dependencies

-With Node.JS installed, access the *node-server* folder via terminal and run the `npm install` command.
+With Node.JS installed, access the *server* folder via terminal and run the `npm install` command.
 If you prefer to use Yarn, just run the command `yarn`.

 ### :goggles: Running the back-end

 Before running the server, it is necessary to make a configuration.
-Open the *node-server/src/mailer.js* file and add your SMTP login credentials.
+Open the *server/src/mailer.js* file and add your SMTP login credentials, also changing the * host * and * port * as provided by your preferred service.

 > For my tests I used the services of [Mailtrap](https://mailtrap.io/).
-If you are not going to use it, also change the *host* and *port* as provided by your preferred service.

 ![Login credentials](readme-images/changing-smtp-login.png)

-Access the *node-server* directory via terminal and run `npm start` (or` yarn start`) and a message similar to the following will appear for you:
+Access the *server* directory via terminal and run `npm start` (or` yarn start`) and a message similar to the following will appear for you:

 ![Running the server](readme-images/running-server.png)